cypherhat/govern8r/README.md

 ```

-'ve had issues installing a few things due to SSL errors.
+I've had issues installing a few things due to SSL errors.
 When I installed pyopenssl, I had such an error.
 The failure was on the pycparser package.
 So, my resolution is to clone the repo and install manually.
 ```
 	git clone https://github.com/eliben/pycparser.git
 ```